 The differential diagnosis for V. vulnificus infection includes:

 The outcome of V. vulnificus infection is usually good with prompt treatment.
-However, the infection may be fatal in up to 50% of patients with pre-existing liver disease.
+However, the infection may be fatal in up to 50% of patients with pre-existing liver disease and septic shock.
 It has been recommended that patients with liver disease do not eat raw shellfish.

 Mercury poisoning is due to the ingestion of mercury, including mercury in fish.
 In New Zealand, high mercury levels are found in the following species of fish: